Trade wars cost U.S., China billions of dollars each in 2018

 As of Dec.
 28, futures in the last month of the year were averaging $8.95-1/2 a bushel.
 That was down from $9.61-3/4 for all of December last year.

-To compensate suffering farmers, the U.S. government has allocated about $11 billion to direct payments and buying agricultural goods for government food programs, after consulting economists, including Tyner. [nL1N1YM1PC]
+To compensate suffering farmers, the U.S. government has allocated about $11 billion to direct payments and buying agricultural goods for government food programs, after consulting economists, including Tyner.

 In North Dakota, which exports crops to China through ports in the Pacific Northwest, soy farmers face at least $280 million in losses because of Beijing’s tariffs, said Mark Watne, president of the North Dakota Farmers Union.